rangle/ngCourse2/handout/redux/reducers_as_state_management.md

 // ...
 ```

-Here, the `setCounterCurrentValue()` function creates a new `Counter` object that overwrites
+Here, the `setCounterCurrentValue()` function creates a new `Counter` object
-the `counter.currentValue` property with a new value while maintaining the references and values
+that overwrites the `counter.currentValue` property with a new value while
-of all of the other properties from `counter`.
+maintaining the references and values of all of the other properties from
+`counter`.

+Let's update our reducer to utilize this concept:

 ```typescript
 import {Action} from '@ngrx/store';